Are casual employees entitled to WorkCover?

 There really is no difference between being a casual worker and a permanent worker for the purposes of an impairment claim.

-As a casual worker, you can pursue what’s called a common law claim for damages just like a permanent worker can.
+As a casual worker, you can pursue what’s called a common law claim lump sum claim just like a permanent worker can.

 You can be compensated for pain and suffering and economic loss.